SuhaniKapasiya/digiprod_task_flutter/README.md

 License
 This project is licensed under the MIT License.

-This README file provides clear instructions for setting up and running your Flutter applica
+This README file now includes the link to the APK for your project, along with all the other necessary details for setting up and running the Flutter application with Appwrite integration.